Digital Safety • Beginner-friendly • 12–15 min

 Oversharing Creates Clues

-Birthdays, travel plans, hometowns, and pet names can feed social engineering and account recovery attacks.
+Birthdays, travel plans, hometowns, and pet names can all feed social engineering and account recovery attacks.

 Better Habits